sendwyre/yes-compliance-token/YESToken.md

 as they do not custodialize their customers' funds.
 Therefore, they are not required to maintain these licenses.

 However, this passes the buck of remaining compliant to the end-user.
-If someone wants to trade money with a friend, with an exchange, with a business, anywhere - they want to know they are fully and properly handing over the liability of what happens with those funds.
-They can only do this if there is a chain of liable, well-identified parties.
-They needn't know or maintain any personal details of the end-user; only a legal guarantee from a liable party.
-All ongoing reporting and fraud prevention is the responsibility of the liable party (Wyre), which may have delegated it further (through agreements) with other parties (validators).
+If someone wants to trade money with a friend, with an exchange, with a business, anywhere - they want to know they are properly handing over the liability of what happens with those funds.
+This ensures there are proper channels for legal recourse when required.

+This proof is provided as a chain of liable, well-identified parties.
+However, privacy should be maintained as best as possible.
+I should not need to know the details of the person with whom I'm interacting; merely, I should have trustworthy evidence that they are capable of bearing responsibility for their actions.
+This comes as a guarantee from a liable party, the ecosystem owner.

+All ongoing reporting and fraud prevention is then the responsibility of the ecosystem owner, which may have delegated it further (through agreements) with other parties (validators).
+An integrator needn't treat tokens differently which have been validated by differing parties (unless they want to).

 In the cases of businesses which custodialize their customers' funds, they must (at the least, in the US) be licensed money service businesses.
 They must follow all relevant reporting requirements as dictated by their business practices